|

 from about 6,450 in 1980, to 9,298 in 1987, to about 18,000 in 2001.
 It seems logical to

-has the size of the Protestant population remained stable?
-At this moment, this is an
+has the size of the Protestant population remained relatively stable at about 25%?
+At this

-unsolved mystery that awaits further investigation and analysis.
+moment, this is an unsolved mystery that awaits further investigation and analysis.

 One possible explanation is that there may have been "a great